You are here

 Peace bonds in criminal cases

-The Crown may offer you a peace bond to deal with your criminal charges if you agree to sign a peace bond.
+The Crown may offer you a peace bond to deal with your criminal charges.
 If you agree to the peace bond, they won't pursue your criminal charges.

 It's your choice whether to agree to the peace bond.
 You don't have to accept the Crown's offer.